RosettaCommons/documentation/scripting_documentation/RosettaScripts/composite_protocols/Working-with-PerResidueProbabilitiesMetrics.md

     </PROTOCOLS>
 </ROSETTASCRIPTS>
 ```
+##Using predicted probabilities for protein design
-##Sample a sequence/mutations from probabilities and thread onto pose
+###Sample a sequence/mutations from probabilities and thread onto pose
 The predicted probabilities can be used to design (change) the whole sequence of a pose or a user-specified amount of mutations, starting from positions that differ the most from the predictions using [[this mover|SampleSequenceFromProbabilities]].
 In the example below, we sample ten mutations from ESM predicted probabilities, where each mutation needs have at least a probability of 0.0001 and a delta probability to current of 0.0 (meaning at least as likely as the current amino acid at a particular position).
 There is a temperature option for both the choice of position and amino acids, where T<1 leads to more deterministic behavior and T>1 to more diversity.
 We also restrict the choice of mutations with a resfile specifying packing behavior of residues and/or amino acids.
 ```xml
 <ROSETTASCRIPTS>